-If you are following certain bodybuilder’s food regime, than for sure you have seen the recommendations of including dried fruits and nuts in your meal plan.
-Dried fruits are fruits that have been through the process of dehydration, where all water is extracted from the fruits without damaging its initial nutritional value.
+If you are following certain bodybuilding food regime, than for sure you have seen the recommendations of including dried fruits and nuts in your meal plan.
+Dried fruits are fruits that have been through the process of dehydration, where all water is extracted from the fruits without damaging their initial nutritional value.
 In simple terms; when consuming dried fruits you are getting the same nutrients as the normal fresh fruit, just without the water.

 What makes dried fruits so popular, is their convenience and applicability; whereas they can be carried everywhere, in your bag for example, and added in a combo with so many other foods.
 On the other hand, nuts are known for their high nutritional value and richness of healthy monounsaturated fats, which are crucial for the muscle building process and weight loss.

 This article will address some key questions of the recommended amounts of dried fruits and nuts your body needs, and the best time frame for consummation.

 Benefits and Drawbacks of Dried Fruits for bodybuilding

 The first thing you need to take under consideration when consuming dried fruits is the amount of added sugar they contain.
 Most manufacturers add additional sugar in the dried fruit mix which is completely unnecessary, given the natural high fructose levels they contain initially.

 Compared to dried fruits, nuts are high on the dosage of fats, especially in omega 3, 6 and 9 fatty acids.
 Due to the high levels of fats, nuts should be consumed in moderate amounts, especially while on a diet.

 The factor that connects dried fruits and nuts is antioxidants.
 Antioxidants are crucial for the natural process of the detoxification within the body; they reduce stress and improve the overall immune system.

 Dried fruits and nuts fall under the category of high-calorie foods, but they are recommended for consummation due to the fact that they don’t affect the sugar levels of the body.